 The role of news in social media was examined by the Pew Research Center who reported that the top three social media sites from which people get their news are Facebook, YouTube, and Twitter and three in ten American adults get at least some of their news through Facebook.
 Lissette Padilla and Gabriel Mizrahi discuss the problems with getting your news from your friends instead of an accredited news source, in this clip from the Lip News.

 Published on Aug 28, 2014

 Doesn’t it seem like a lot of online news sites have moved beyond reporting the news to openly inciting your outrage (and your page views)?
 News analyst Sally Kohn suggests — don’t engage with news that looks like it just wants to make you mad.
 Instead, give your precious clicks to the news sites you truly trust.

-We may all agree that we want accurate and trustworthy information, but what are some ways to know which sources to believe?
+We all agree that we want accurate and trustworthy information, but how do you know which sources to believe?
 What clues suggest that information might be "fake"?
 How do evidence and opinion feature into the reliability of sources?
 Are scholarly sources always better?
 These are some of the questions we will discuss in this webinar.

 Instructors: Pat Ziebart & Mary Ann Cullen

 Documentary from 2004 describes techniques used at Fox News to influence viewers.
 (I include it here not to single out Fox News but to ask if you see other news outlets using similar techniques.)
 Films on Demand version: http://proxygsu-gsu1.galileo.usg.edu/login?url=http://fod.infobase.com/PortalPlaylists.aspx?wID=96311&xtid=93963 Requires GSU Username and password off-campus.